Description of Model and Data Dimensions

 AgeingError |

-Ageing error matrix dimensioned by number of modelled ages, number of observed composition ages, where rows sum to 1 |
+Ageing error dimensioned by number of years, number of modelled ages, number of observed composition ages, where rows across modelled ages sum to 1 |

 fit_lengths |